uberspark/uberspark/docs/build-install.rst

 Upon a successful build, the generated `.pdf` of the documentation can be found at ``docs/_build/uberspark_documentation.pdf``, relative to the top-level directory of the |uspark| repository.

+Note: For ``make docs`` to work successfuly, you will need to install the packages required for generating documents locally as described in :ref:`swreqs_documentation`.

 Installing |uspark|